c-toolbox/C-Play/docs/index.md

 ![Render C-Play v2.3](assets/Cplay-v2-3.png)

 ### Content features
-These are just some features that set C-Play apart from others media/video players:
+These are just some features that set C-Play apart from other media and video players:

 C-Play support media that is: